sendwithus/battlesnake/README.md

 #### Registration

-Team registration opens at 11:00 am in ECS 123.
+Team registration opens at 11:00am in ECS 123.

 To register, you'll need the following:
 * Team/Snake Name
 * Name of all team members (1-4 suggested)

-Individuals may register and compete as a single-person team.
-We will accommodate anyone to join a team.
+Individuals may register and compete as a one person team.
+Anyone looking to join a team will be accommodated.

 #### Orientation